blackboard/anthologydevdocs/docs/blackboard/uef/03-requirements-for-uef.md

 ## UEF placement

-The entry point of your integration is a UEF placement that needs to be created for your application, you can do this by either defining the placement within the Developer Portal, which will ensure that the placement is created when the administrator of the Blackboard Learn server installs the application, or, you can manually create the placement within Blackboard Learn once the application is installed.
+The entry point of your integration is a UEF placement that needs to be created for your application, you can do this by either defining the placement within the Developer Portal, which will ensure that the placement is created when the administrator of the Blackboard LMS server installs the application, or, you can manually create the placement within Blackboard LMS once the application is installed.

 ### Creating the placement in the Developer Portal